cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/_index.md

 ## Availability

 Rate limiting rules are available to all customers.
+Enterprise customers require a separate add-on.

 The available features depend on the exact plan:

 {{</content-column>}}